DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-HannahGlean/README.md

 # WEEK 6

-<li> We further discussed the Methods of Proofs.
+- We further discussed the Methods of Proofs.
-<li> <b> Proof by Counterexample </b> was introduced to us in the example:
+- <b> Proof by Counterexample </b> was introduced to us in the example:
     "Every positive integer is the sum of the squares of two integers."
        The counterexample given were 3, 6, 7, and 10 since they are not a sum of squares of two integers.
-<li> It is sometimes hard to determine what method should one use for a certain argument but having many examples and reading further for each of the methods helps.
+- It is sometimes hard to determine what method should one use for a certain argument but having many examples and reading further for each of the methods helps.

-<li> We started tackling <b> MATHEMATICAL INDUCTION </b>.
+- We started tackling <b> MATHEMATICAL INDUCTION </b>.
    Methods used are:
      1. SUBSTITUTION
      2. DIRECT PROOF